RaenonX-DL/dragalia-data-parse/notes/enums/AbilityVariant.md

 #### Variant ID - A

 Affliction status enum.
-For the ID correspondance, check [the implementation of the enum](/dlparse/enums/status.py).
+For the ID correspondence, check [the implementation of the enum](/dlparse/enums/status.py).

 #### Variant Up Value